On finite permutation groups of rank three: Semiprimitive groups

 \begin{lem} Assume Hypothesis \ref{hypo:imprim}, where $G$ is semiprimitive but not innately transitive, and $G$ has rank $3$ on $\Omega$.
 Let $B'\in\calB\setminus\{B\}$, $\beta\in B$ and $\beta'\in B'$. \begin{itemize} \item[{\rm (i)}] $K$ is the unique minimal normal subgroup of $G$, and $K$ is the unique non-trivial intransitive normal subgroup of $G$. \item[{\rm (ii)}] Either $K\leqs Z(G)$ or $Z(G) = 1$. \item[{\rm (iii)}] The quotient group $(K{:}G_{\beta,\beta'})/K$ is a subgroup of $G_{B,B'}^\calB$ of index $|K|$. \item[{\rm (iv)}] $G^\calB_B$ is isomorphic to $G_\beta$. \item[{\rm (v)}] $G_B^B$ is affine and $\soc(G_B^B)\cong K$. \end{itemize} \end{lem}

 \begin{proof} Let $M$ be a minimal normal subgroup of $G$.
 Then $M$ is intransitive as $G$ is not innately transitive.
 This implies that $M\leqs K$ by Lemma \ref{l:norm_trans}.
 Note that the set of $M$-orbits on $\Omega$ is a non-trivial block system of $G$, which is no other than $\calB$ by Lemma \ref{l:DGLPP:l:2.3}.
 Hence, we have $M = K$ as $K$ is regular on each block, and so $K$ is the unique minimal normal subgroup of $G$.
 Let $N\ne 1$ be an intransitive normal subgroup of $G$.
-Then $N\leqs K$ as $K$ is the antiplinth of $G$.
+Then $N\leqs K$ by Lemma~\ref{l:norm_trans}.
 Thus, we have $N = K$ as $K$ is minimal normal, and this gives (i).
 If $Z(G)\ne 1$, then $Z(G)$ is a non-trivial normal subgroup of $G$, so $K\leqs Z(G)$, which implies (ii).

 Since $K\cap G_\beta = 1$, we have $G_B = KG_\beta = K{:}G_\beta$ is a semidirect product.
 By Lemma \ref{l:DGLPP:l:4.2}, this implies that $(K{:}G_{\beta,\beta'})/K\cong G_{\beta,\beta'}$ has index $|K| = |B|$ in $G_{B,B'}/K$.
 We obtain (iii) by noting that $K = G_{(\calB)}$.
 Moreover, we have $G_B^\calB = G_B/K\cong G_\beta$, which gives (iv).